jjangsangy/TemperatureChart/docs/memory-bank/progress.md

   - Defined custom `RateLimitError` and `GenericApiError` classes in `src/lib/weather.ts`.
   - Modified `getWeatherDataByCoords` and `getWeatherDataByZip` to throw these custom errors based on HTTP status codes (429 for rate limit, others for generic API failures).
   - Updated `src/app/page.tsx` to catch these specific error types and conditionally render `RateLimitCard` or `GenericErrorCard` components, providing clear user feedback.
+- **HTTP Request Caching**: Implemented caching for weather data API calls using `lru-cache` with a 30-minute TTL.
+Cache keys are generated based on a combination of location data (latitude/longitude or zip code) and the selected date, ensuring unique and type-specific cache hits.
+The `src/lib/cache.ts` file was created and configured for this purpose, and `src/lib/weather.ts` was updated to integrate the caching logic.
+Tests in `src/lib/weather.test.ts` were also updated to verify the caching behavior.